Embedding recognition into managerial goals is no longer optional — it’s a strategic imperative for engagement, performance, and retention.

 Here are a few findings from industry studies:

-– 25% of employees quit their jobs because their efforts are not recognised.
+– 25% of employees quit their jobs because their efforts are not recognized.

 – 5 out of 10 managers scored very low on recognition, resulting in a drop in overall employee engagement.